Course Title: Bachelor of Arts (Honours) in Social Care

 Eng OR Irish

 Applicants must fully and honestly complete the Garda vetting form.
 Failure to disclose a criminal conviction automatically renders what may appear to be a very minor offence, unrelated to children or minors, to be a serious breach of TU Dublin regulations.
-The Department of Social Sciences policy on Garda vetting can be found on our Student Resources page.
+The College policy on Garda vetting can be found on our Student Resources page.

 Applicants for whom English is not their first language must provide evidence of an overall score of 6.5 on their IELTS exam with no component under 6